 Frequently Asked Questions

 While this recipe uses chicken thighs, you can use any cut of chicken, but you’ll likely need to adjust the cooking time.
-Remember, dark meat retains moisture better than white meat, so it will be more juicy.
+Remember, dark meat retains moisture better than white meat, so it will be juicier.
 Skin-on, bone-in dark meat will also be the most flavorful because the skin and bones do add good flavor.

 Fresh herbs typically have stronger flavor, so you can definitely use them!